Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comments Luke 10:21-22 For verses 21 to 22, see Comments Matthew 11:25-27.

-Q: Reading the gospels, you might ask yourself how it is possible that the gospels have many similarities; but at the same time, it appears that there are some conflicts and confusions.
-Is it possible that the gospel writers consulted each other's manuscripts and just made some cuts and additions as they remembered or researched?
+Q: Reading the gospels, you might see that they have many similarities, but at the same time, there appear to be some conflicts and confusion.
+Is it possible that the gospel writers consulted each other’s manuscripts and just made some cuts and additions as they remembered or researched?

 A: We believe that the gospels are given by the Holy Spirit to each writer, and there is no copy between the writers.
 Each gospel writer wrote independently what the Holy Spirit had given them.
-They did not have interaction of writing in between them, the only one interaction they have was the Holy Spirit.
-Only the Holy Spirit knows all things, precisely how they happened and what the Lord Jesus' words were as He ministered to people.
-The Holy Spirit is the writer of all gospels, and He used the human writers to convey what He wanted them to write down in the Bible for us.
+They did not have an interaction of writing between them; the only one interaction they had was the Holy Spirit.
+Only the Holy Spirit knows all things, precisely how they happened and what the Lord Jesus’ words were as He ministered to people.
+The Holy Spirit is the writer of all gospels, and He used human writers to convey what He wanted them to write down in the Bible for us.
 No human mind can remember things precisely after years have passed.
-The Holy Bible is not from men, but by the Holy Spirit given to the writers.
+The Holy Bible is not from men but by the Holy Spirit given to the writers.
 The Lord gives portions of events to each writer to write down; one writer will get one portion, and another writer will get another portion.
 But they all connect together and make all things complete; nothing is against each other.
-Also, remember that the Lord has not been all the time with all of the disciples simultaneously; in each portion of the gospels, we can tell the difference; the Lord has told the disciples the same things but not in one time telling.
-This is how the Lord can separate between true believers and believers by name; when someone reads the Bible, the dark mind in them will try to link them that the Bible is not the Holy Word, but it is just a word of men, written by men's efforts and research.
-Because of the confusion, when some persons read with the head but are not using the heart to think they cannot see that the Holy Spirit is the author of His Holy Word, the Bible, and He has given all the words of the Bible to the writers.
+Also, remember that the Lord has not been all the time with all of the disciples simultaneously; in each portion of the gospels, we can tell the difference; the Lord has told the disciples the same things but not at one time telling.
+This is how the Lord can separate between true believers and believers by name; when someone reads the Bible, the dark mind in them will try to tell them that the Bible is not the Holy Word, but it is just a word of men, written by men’s efforts and research.
+Because of the confusion, when some persons read with their heads and are not using their hearts to think, they cannot see that the Holy Spirit is the author of His Holy Word, the Bible, and He has given all the words of the Bible to the writers.

 [23] And turning to the disciples in private, He said, Blessed are the mind's eyes which perceptively-see what you perceptively-see!